A $C^0$ finite element algorithm for the sixth order problem with simply supported boundary conditions: Abstract

 \section{Abstract}

-In this paper, we study the sixth order equation with the simply supported boundary conditions in a polygonal domain.
-We propose a new mixed formulation that decomposes the sixth order problem into a system of Poisson equations.
-Depending on the interior angles of the domain, additional Poisson problems may be needed to confine the solution to the correct Sobolev space.
-In addition, we propose a $C^0$ finite element algorithm for the sixth order problem and provide the optimal error analysis.
-Numerical results are reported to verify the theoretical findings.
+In this paper, we investigate a sixth order elliptic equation with the simply supported boundary conditions in a polygonal domain.
+We propose a new method that decouples the sixth order problem into a system of second order equations.
+Unlike the direct decomposition, which yields three Poisson problems but is restricted to polygonal domains with the largest interior angle no more than ${\pi}/{2}$, we rigorously analyze and construct extra Poisson problems to confine the solution into the same function space as that of the original sixth order problem.
+Consequently, the proposed method can be applied to general polygonal domains.
+In turn, we also present a $C^0$ finite element algorithm to discretize the new resulting system and establish optimal error estimates for the numerical solution on quasi-uniform meshes.
+Finally, numerical experiments are performed to validate the theoretical findings.